The Advantages of Preparing for a Mediation Session

 16 Issues to Consider When Preparing for a Mediation :

-- Determine from your own perspective what is the conflict all about.
+- Determine what the conflict is about.

 - Consider your options – what would you like to achieve with mediation?
 What would be the least detrimental outcome for everyone involved in this conflict?

-- What outcome do you think that the other party would like to achieve?
+What outcome do you think that the other party would like to achieve?

 - If the mediation is not successful then what is your next best option and what is the likely outcome hereof from time, costs, and results perspective?

 - Think about the other party’s communication and negotiation styles – what aspects of it are uncomfortable for you or trigger a negative outburst or response?
 How do you think you can/should handle this if and when it takes place?